surajkumaran/Getting-and-Cleaning-Data/CodeBook.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

+### Attribute Information:

+For each record in the dataset it is provided:
+* Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration
+* Triaxial Angular velocity from the gyroscope
+* A 561-feature vector with time and frequency domain variables
+* Its activity label
+* An identifier of the subject who carried out the experiment.

+### Contents

+* 'README.txt'
+* 'features_info.txt': Shows information about the variables used on the feature vector
+* 'features.txt': List of all features
+* 'activity_labels.txt': Links the class labels with their activity name
+* 'train/X_train.txt': Training set
+* 'train/y_train.txt': Training labels
+* 'test/X_test.txt': Test set
+* 'test/y_test.txt': Test labels.

+The following files are available for the train and test data.
+Their descriptions are equivalent.

+* 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30
+* 'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
+Every row shows a 128 element vector.
+The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis
+* 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration
+* 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
+The units are radians/second.